borisvanschooten/webcogs-ai-toolkit/README.md

 So it's *not* safe if you run it directly from a github proxy like githack.

-This is a simple chatbot, but it enables direct access to [OpenAI's function/tool calling functionality](https://platform.openai.com/docs/guides/function-calling?api-mode=responses).
+This is a simple chatbot, but it enables direct access to [function/tool calling functionality](https://platform.openai.com/docs/guides/function-calling?api-mode=responses).
 Standard tools are available for creating apps and new tools, and run code.
 So, the AI can create its own tools, and can directly create browser apps that are run in iframes.
 There is a credentials manager for tools that require credentials to function (such as the google search API).
 These credentials are also stored in localStorage.

 Tools can be imported and exported in JSON format.
 Some ready to use tools are included in the aitools/ folder.
 During chat, tools can be enabled and disabled via the checkmarks next to the tools.